Lupin3000/Raspberry-PI-Tutorials/WIFIAnalysis/readme.md

 ## Wavemon

 Wavemon is another awesome Wi-Fi analyzing tool, which is very simple to us.

-But set back you interface into "managed mode" first!
+_Note: Please set back you interface into "managed mode" first!_

 ```shell
 # set interface down